- Real hackers would not be targeting me

 Phishing email attacks consist of emails crafted to look like legitimate vendor communications.
 Most of the time their malicious content is transmitted by opening the attachment or clicking on an embedded link.
 The attacker is targeting vulnerabilities in your computing device that will give them control.
 It is recommended that you call the company to verify any information they may be requesting instead of responding to the email, or type in the web address into your browser instead of clicking on the embedded link.
 You can tell if a web page is secure if the URL starts with “https” as opposed to “http”.

 Password attacks entail the use of automated password guessing.
-Hackers may run common password dictionaries, common “complexity” schemes (such as p@ssw0rd!), or customized dictionaries which take into account any personal information hackers can gather.
+Hackers may run common password dictionaries, common “complexity” schemes (such as [email protected]!), or customized dictionaries which take into account any personal information hackers can gather.
 Review password best practices below.

 Software bugs are programmatic or logical errors that cause the software to malfunction.
 Software vulnerabilities can occur when software bug malfunction can be utilized to control and modify